 2. [Unavailable] 70% funded by the RARE Lab, 30% funded by the College of Engineering (30%)

-Once you are ready, please fill out this form or contact Prof. Zhao Han with your CV and unofficial transcript.
+Once you are ready, please fill out this form.

 Funding